-For a summary of key research findings aligned to the below Seven Principles for Inclusive STEM Education, with suggested practical strategies and contemporary resources, visit the Classroom strategies page.
+For a summary of key research findings aligned to the below Seven Principles for Inclusive STEM Education, with suggested practical strategies and contemporary resources, read the guide.

 A gender-neutral learning environment is not necessarily one that is gender-free.
 Rather, it’s an environment in which teachers and learners avoid gender stereotyping and aim to ensure that all learners are appreciated, respected and treated equally.